 Luxury watches can last a lifetime and even for generations.
 However, in order for your watch to last, you need to take care of it properly.
-There are many different aspects of watch care, including storage, protection and servicing.
+There are many different aspects to watch care, including maintenance, storage, protection and servicing.

 Watches should be stored in moderate temperatures.
 If it is too hot, the battery life may be cut short.
 If it is too cold, the watch may not be able to keep time accurately.
 Your watch should be kept in a soft cloth, face up.

 Your watch should never sustain hits or blows of any kind.
 Before engaging in any sports activity, you should remove your watch, since it is not meant to endure such extreme stress.
 Damage resulting from sports activity is considered “excessive wear and tear” and will not be covered by our warranty.